Assistant Professor of Jewish History and Ancient Mediterranean Religions

 Ashley has dedicated herself to an interdisciplinary approach to Ancient Mediterranean religions and culture to break down oppressive models that enforce simplistic dichotomies and kyriarchies.

 Her work contextualizes texts that have been used to marginalize and oppress people through the normalization and naturalization of systems of oppression.
 By raising up silenced voices and traditions, her work challenges meta-narratives that enforce the regulation of gender performance and the restraining of sexuality.

-Ashley has presented at conferences across the US and Europe and published in the Encyclopedia of the Bible and Its Reception, Zutot: Perspectives on Jewish Culture, and has a forthcoming entry in the Shlavi/Hyman Encyclopedia of Jewish Women.
+Ashley has presented at conferences across the US and Europe and published in the Encyclopedia of the Bible and Its Reception, Zutot: Perspectives on Jewish Culture, and the Shlavi/Hyman Encyclopedia of Jewish Women.
 Her book, Uncovering Jewish Creativity in Book III of the Sibylline Oracles: Gender, Intertextuality, & Politics represents her background in Feminist and Literary Theory, Art History & Archaeology, and Ancient Mediterranean History.

 Ashley is proud to be a part of the SKSM community which embodies active social leadership and transformation through open dialogue, acceptance, and exploration.
 She lives in Eureka California with her partner the Rev. Dr. Daniel London, the rector of Christ Episcopal Church.
 She also teaches for Humboldt State University, Pacifica Graduate Institute, and the Episcopal School for Deacons.
 In addition to her academic work, she is an active leader of True North Organizing Network and a ceramics artist.
 You can learn more about her work here: https://sksm.academia.edu/AshleyBacchiPhD